 Faculty Member Doreen Swetkis leads a session on coming together as a learning community at the MPA orientation.

-Spring quarter of your second year culminates in the Capstone course.
+Spring quarter of your second year culminates in the Capstone core course.
 In Capstone, you will reflect on your work in the program, integrate experiences by looking at your work holistically, and demonstrate what you have learned in the program through a demonstration project.